-What is the difference between a doctor and a physicians assistant?October 16, 2013
+What is the difference between a doctor and a physician assistant?October 16, 2013

-This article will outline some of the key differences between the role of a Doctor and of a Physicians Assistant
+This article will outline some of the key differences between the role of a doctor and that of a physician assistant.

 To become a doctor, you will have to invest long years into the education and training that is required to become proficient in diagnosing ailments, determining the appropriate treatment options and prescribing the medication.
-It takes 4 years to obtain an undergraduate degree from medical school, another 2 years to obtain a medical degree or MD and then 3 to 7 additional years of residency training before you can obtain a license to practice medicine or surgery.
+It takes four years to obtain an undergraduate degree from medical school, another two years to obtain a medical degree or MD and then three to seven additional years of residency training before you can obtain a license to practice medicine or surgery.
 Doctors are board-certified on the national level and must obtain a state license where they practice.

 A physician assistant is a medical professional who operates under a doctor’s supervision.
 Both, the doctor as well as the PA, share patient care responsibility.
 A scope of a PA’s duties include examining patients, diagnosing illnesses, taking the patient’s history, developing and carrying out treatment plans, counseling patients on healthcare plans and suturing wounds.

 The main duties of a PA overlap with that of a doctor across several aspects; except for a few major procedures such as surgery.
 Physician assistants may assist doctors in surgical procedures but they themselves are not licensed to perform surgery.

 Other than that, the major difference in job functions between a doctor and a physician assistant is that a doctor works autonomously whereas a PA always works in conjunction with a doctor.
 In some states physician assistants are authorized to write prescriptions whereas in some they cannot.
 This is something you need to find out from the authorities in each state before you start practicing.

 The average cost of resident tuition for a 27-month physician assistant program is $71,369 (27 months is the average program length).
 The average four-year cost of medical school is $278,866 for private schools and $207,866 for public schools (correct as of 2018).